jabellard/Ash/README.md

 #### 5. Builtin Commands
     The following builtins are currently implemented:
-    1. help : display help for the shell.
-    2. cd <path-name> : change the current working directory to <path-name>.
+    1. cd - Change the shell's current working directory.
-    3. exit : exit from the shell.
+    2. exit - Exit from the shell.
+    3. jobs - List the jobs in the shell's active job list.
+    4. fg - Continue an active job in the foreground.
+    5. bg - Continue one or more active job(s) in the background.
+    6. kill - Sends a signal to one or more active job(s).
+    7. killall - Sends a signal to all active jobs of the shell.
-#### 6. Documentation
+#### 6. Job Control
-    1. man-page-style documentation
+    1. Job control features similar to that of bash.

 ## II.
 Instalation Guide

 ### To install on Linux, run the following commands:
 ```
+	cd src
 	make
 	sudo make install
+	[OPTIONAL] make clean
 ```

 ## III.
-Coming Soon

-### The following will be implemented in future versions of the shell:
- - [ ] Job Control Sub-system
- - [ ] Program Configuration Sub-system
- - [ ] Globbing, Substitution, and Expansion
- - [x] Error Handling Sub-system
- - [ ] Signal Handling Sub-system
+Documentation
+### 1. Man-page Documentation
+    After installation, a man page for the shell is avialable.
+### 2. Source Code Documentation
+    The source of the shell is fully documented with doxygen.
+The documentation is avialable at the following link: